rachel-ftw/github-repo-leaderboard/README.md

 # github-repo-leaderboard

 This is a simple web application that will display the "top committers in past week" leaderboard for a given GitHub repository.
-It uses the [GitHub Commits API][github-commits-api] to achieve its functionality.
+It uses the [GitHub Commits API][github-commits-api-docs] to achieve its functionality.

 It is built using: